The frightening supernatural being created on the internet that has taken on a life of its own.

 The Slender Man, also known as Slenderman or just plain “Slendy,” is a thoroughly modern monster.
 Unlike vampires or werewolves, the Slender Man story got its start within living memory, with a 2009 post to the Something Awful forum.

 Forum user Victor Surge (Eric Knudsen) responded to a call for creepy photographs by grafting grainy images of a tall, skinny man with no face into pictures of children playing.
 Accompanying the pictures, Knudsen added cryptic descriptions such as:

 “We didn’t want to go, we didn’t want to kill them, but its persistent silence and outstretched arms horrified and comforted us at the same time…

 — 1983, photographer unknown, presumed dead.”

-There is no folklore basis for The Slender Man at all.
-He’s an a modern Photoshop invention, unique in the modern age in that he was formulated for an Internet-based audience.
-The young girls who were drawn to the The Slender Man invented a monster backstory for him that doesn’t exist outside of a computer screen.
+There is no folklore basis for the Slender Man at all.
+He’s a modern Photoshop invention, unique in the modern age in that he was formulated for an Internet-based audience.
+The young girls who were drawn to Slender Man invented a monster backstory for him that doesn’t exist outside of a computer screen.